 - As a result of the Panama Canal construction and his economic efforts, Theodore Roosevelt represents development.

-Wander the Avenue of Flags
+Wander Mt.
+Rushmore’s Avenue of Flags

 Your epic day begins with a stroll down the Avenue of Flags.
 It will amaze you, adorned with flags from all 56 states, Guam, American Samoa, and the Virgin Islands.
 Also represented are the Commonwealths of Puerto Rico and Northern Mariana Islands.
 They arranged the flags in alphabetical order when they widened the pathway during renovations.
 It is a sight to behold the flags lining the pathway perfectly frame the sculpted faces of the presidents.
 The avenue ends at the Grandview Terrace.